-The Portfolio does not commit to holding Taxonomy-aligned investments.
+N/A - the Portfolio does not commit to holding Taxonomy-aligned investments.

 What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?

 What is the minimum share of socially sustainable investments?